 The Civic Leadership Certificate Program is intended to help you develop the skills you need to make a positive impact in your career and in your life AND to help us build the team of thoughtful, emotionally intelligent, and effective leaders we need to accomplish the mission of the DC Tutoring & Mentoring Initiative (DCTMI).

-We meet six times over the semester for dinner or coffee and for a discussion of fascinating short readings and TED Talks.
-No homework is required but we expect active participation from all and everyone is expected to make at least 5 of the 6 sessions.
-The group will participate in a total of 10 hours of weekend canvassing activities — typically talking to community members at farmers markets or other open-air events about the work we are doing and how they can get involved to make a better world.
+We meet three times over the spring for breakfast and thought-provoking exercises and discussions.
+No homework is required but we expect active participation from all.
+After the workshops, participants will split into groups and put their knowledge into practice — typically talking to community members at farmers markets or other open-air events about the work we are doing and how they can get involved to make a better world.

 The goals of the DC Tutoring & Mentoring Initiative are simple: We are recruiting a tutor or mentor for the 2 out of 3 students reading below grade level or who need extra academic or non-academic support in the District of Columbia and then connecting them to our 40 partner tutoring & mentoring organizations and schools around the city.

 We are working to transform both education AND the civic life of the city by strengthening our “civic muscles” — our resolve, our habits and our ability to work together with love and wisdom to solve our shared problems — and serve as a model for our divided nation.
 We hope that you will join us!